chetanchauhan14/ToysRLife/README.md

 ## Submission Guidelines:

-1. Fork this GitHub repository [Assignment Repo](https://github.com/internsathi/frontend-assignment) to your own GitHub account.
+1. Fork this GitHub repository [Assignment Repo](https://github.com/) to your own GitHub account.
 2. Commit your code regularly and push the changes to your forked repository.
 3. Do not create a pull request; just submit your forked repository.
 4. Provide a DOCS.md file with all the technologies used and how to run the program locally.
 5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/r5ENHoDewE5swP9x7).

-6. Join this discord server to get an update: [Join Here ](https://discord.gg/5qbGZP7V8g)

-- Submission Deadline: Task Submission: 2023/07/22 11:30 AM
+- Submission Deadline: Task Submission: 2024/12/08 11:30 AM

 Check out the discussion section of this repo to ask any related queries or doubts.
 Note: The assignment is intended to help you grasp basic concepts.
 Don't hesitate to ask for any clarifications in the discussion section of this repo.
 Good luck with your assignment!